-To date, the Company has completed preliminary quality testing, comparing alternate raw material samples to its approved drug substance specification and may have found a company able to supply comparable interferon alpha-2b raw material.
+To date, the Company has completed preliminary quality testing, comparing alternate raw material samples to its approved drug substance specification and has found a company that may be able to supply comparable interferon alpha-2b raw material.
 However, further quality testing and evaluation of this material and its supplier, as well as negotiation of supply terms acceptable to the Company and receipt of necessary regulatory approvals will be necessary before the Company will be in a position to definitively verify raw material comparability with the interferon alpha-2b originally supplied by Merck.
-A potential new supplier of the interferon alpha-2b raw material necessary to formulate the product candidate has been identified.